 - Must log in to Visa or Mastercard’s website in order to set up.

-Entries into sweepstakes draws generally take two different forms; some survey panels like VIP Voice allow you to bid on rewards so that the more points you bid on a prize, the better your chances of winning it.
-Sites like InstaGC offer pots of points that can be won by spending a small amount of points in order to win a big prize of points.
+Entries into sweepstakes draws come in a few different shapes and sizes.
+Opinion Outpost for instance, gives new members a shot at winning their $25k sweepstakes and sites like like InstaGC offer pots of points that can be won by spending a small amount of points in order to win a big prize of points.

 More commonly, survey sites offer draws and sweepstakes if you get disqualified from taking a survey, or in the case of LEO Surveys, sweepstakes entries are often provided in addition to a points incentive.

 - You could win a prize that far exceeds the value of any survey points spent bidding on it.